Paradox44/Kali-Linux-Updater/README.md

 ## **About**

-**Automatic Kali-Linux-Updater is a python script which is specifically designed for Kali Linux which is used to update, upgrade and install root login on it.**
+**Kali-Linux-Updater is a python script which is specifically designed for Kali Linux which is used to update, upgrade and install root login on it.**

 ## **Features**